brucemack/microlink/docs/el_supplement.md

 1. Remote nodes poll the EchoLink Server (ex: naeast.echolink.org) every 30 seconds using a special RTCP SDES "PING" packet on the RTCP port.
 The EchoLink Server has port 5199 open for all incoming traffic.
-Because the Remote Server is pinging on a regular basis, a UDP hole is being held open that allows packets to flow from the EchoLink Server to the Remote node.
+Because the Remote node is pinging on a regular basis, a UDP hole is being held open that allows packets to flow from the EchoLink Server to the Remote node.
 2. The EchoLink Server responds to each PING on the same port using the same RTCP SDES message, using the UDP hole created in step #1.
-3. When the Calling node wants to connect to the Remote node, it first sends a message to the EchoLink Server that contains the IP address of the Remote node it wants to contact.
+3. When the Calling node wants to connect to the Remote node, it first sends a message to the EchoLink Addressing Server that contains the IP address of the Remote node it wants to contact.
 Note that a direct connection from the Calling node to the Remote node would normally be blocked at this point, *which is exactly the problem we are trying to solve*.
-Only the EchoLink Server is reachable from the Calling node.
+Only the EchoLink Addressing Server is reachable from the Calling node.
 (NOTE: I am not yet sure whether an explicit message is used in this step, or whether step #4 is triggered as a side-effect of the normal callsign lookup that is used by the Calling node to resolve the IP address of the Remote node.)
-4. The EchoLink Server then sends a different RTCP message called an "OPEN packet" to the Remote node via the UDP hole.
+4. The EchoLink Addressing Server then sends a different RTCP message called an "OPEN packet" to the Remote node via the UDP hole.
 This packet contains the IP address of the Calling node.
 5. The Remote node sends a special RTCP message called an "OVER packet" to the Calling node.
 **This packet will be blocked by the Calling node's firewall, as expected.** However, the